judithclaassen/MYRIAD-HESA/README.md

 ```
 ## How to cite
-If you have used MYRIAD-HESA, please cite our paper:
+If you have used MYRIAD-HESA, please cite our paper "A new method to compile global multi-hazard event sets"

 ### License